piwheels/piwheels/docs/master.rst

 The only thing to be aware of, particularly if you are deploying on a Pi, is that the calculation of the build queue is quite a big query.
-Assuming you are targetting all packages on PyPI (as the production piwheels instance does), you should never consider running the combined database+master on a machine (or VM) with less than 4 cores and 4GB of RAM, preferably more.
+Assuming you are targeting all packages on PyPI (as the production piwheels instance does), you should never consider running the combined database+master on a machine (or VM) with less than 4 cores and 4GB of RAM, preferably more.
 If deploying a combined master+database on a Pi, use a Pi 4 with 8GB of RAM.